-Search Online: Do an online search to compare premium amounts, discounts, etc. Any additional information will help you negotiate better with your insurance company.
+Work with a broker to compare premium amounts, discounts, etc. Remember, any additional information will help you negotiate better with your insurance company.

-Close Assessment: Don’t invest in extras.
-You don’t need to buy a risk cover for windscreen or parts which cost less.
+Don’t invest in extras unless essential.
+For instance, you don’t need to buy a risk cover for windscreen or parts which cost less.